 RICHARD HARRIS: It was just a few years ago that Tim James and his colleagues sat down and wrote the definitive scientific paper to describe the fungal tree of life.

 TIM JAMES: We thought we knew about the major groups that existed.
 Many books have excellent drawings of these fungi from, you know, the last 150 years.

 HARRIS: James, who is curator of fungus at the University of Michigan, says of course many are familiar.

 HARRIS: Plenty of plant diseases like rusts and smuts.
 There's the stuff that grows in your shower or between your toes.

-Dr. THOMAS RICHARDS (Natural History Museum, London): But the reality is that most of the diversity of life we can't grow in a laboratory.
+THOMAS RICHARDS: But the reality is that most of the diversity of life we can't grow in a laboratory.
 It exists in the environment.

 HARRIS: And microscopic organisms are just about impossible to find just looking in dirt or water through a microscope.
 So Richards and his colleagues tried more modern means.

 RICHARDS: About 10 years ago, people started using molecular approaches.
 So they started to try and target the DNA in the environment, specifically.